 For the most serious breaches the penalty is doubled to €20,000,000 or four per cent of total worldwide revenues.

-About our GDPR solicitors
+Our GDPR solicitors

 "Outsourcing and IT projects are key areas of expertise at Nelsons Solicitors Limited, particularly in the technology sector, but the group is also adept at advising on software development agreements, licencing and maintenance agreements, and instructions from the e-commerce sector.
 Data protection law is another string to the team's bow, with advice on General Data Protection Regulation compliance in especially high demand."Legal 500